mrezkys/SwiftProfileMatching/README.md

 // Normalize by total weight
 return totalWeight > 0 ? weightedSum / totalWeight : 0
 ```

-### Normalization Techniques

-Different normalization methods are available for input values:

-1. **None** - Use raw values without normalization
-2. **Global** - Normalize all values across all alternatives
-3. **Local** - Normalize each criterion separately

-These help handle criteria measured on different scales.

 ### Ranking and Analysis